 If you or your community would like to have ReconcilingWorks lead you through the IDI, learn more HERE.

-Through conversations, deep listening, and months of review and reflection of our 970 Reconciling in Christ (RIC) partners ReconcilingWorks sought clarity on how best to adapt to the needs in our ministry.
+Through conversations, deep listening, and months of review and reflection of our 997 Reconciling in Christ (RIC) partners ReconcilingWorks sought clarity on how best to adapt to the needs of our ministry.
 ReconcilingWorks has seen and heard of our need to deepen and expand our public commitment to the intersecting identities of our LGBTQIA+ siblings.

 As an organization, we are committed to living into our values.